Find Trade Colleges

 $22,474 Avg Student Debt

-University of New Hampshire - Main Campus came in at #23 in this year’s edition of the Best Bachelor’s Degree Trade Schools in the New England Region ranking.
-UNH is a public institution located in Durham, New Hampshire.
-The school has a fairly large population, and it awarded 3,145 bachelor’s degrees in 2021-2022.
+University of New Hampshire - Main Campus ranked #23 on this year’s Best Bachelor’s Degree Trade Schools in the New England Region list.
+This fairly large public school is located in Durham, New Hampshire, and it awarded 3,145 bachelor’s degrees in 2021-2022.

 Students from New Hampshire who attend UNH full time pay an average of $19,024 in tuition and fees.
 Out-of-state students pay an average of $37,934.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $22,474 in student loans.